chanho-code/ARCoreUnityRecord/README.md

 # Try it !!
 - Download the ARCoreUnityRecord project.
 - Run the project in Unity.
-- Try to find and open the HelloARRecord scene.
+- Try to find and open the HelloARRecord scene (GoogleARCore/Examples/HelloAR/Scenes/HelloARRecord).
 - Switch Platform to Android.
 And build it.

 # Reference